 Dutch cities such as Amsterdam, Rotterdam, Utrecht and Maastricht all pull the crowds.
 They are all worth a visit, but make time too for smaller communities.
 Gouda, Delft, ’s-Hertogenbosch and Haarlem are all great spots for day excursions or a weekend break.

 The Netherlands enjoys excellent rail links to other cities in western Europe.
-Thalys trains link Amsterdam and Rotterdam with Paris.
-ICE trains run regularly from Amsterdam and Utrecht to Cologne any beyond.
-IC trains run every 2 hrs from Amsterdam and Amersfoort to Hannover and Berlin.
+High-speed Thalys trains link Amsterdam and Rotterdam with Paris.
+German ICE trains run regularly from Amsterdam and Utrecht to Cologne any beyond.
+And Intercity (IC) trains run every 2 hrs from Amsterdam and Amersfoort to Hannover and Berlin.
 There are direct night trains from the Netherlands to Munich, Basel and Zurich.

 For overnight journeys to cities such as Vienna, Prague, Dresden, Berlin or Warsaw it is best to travel first to Cologne in Germany, where it is possible to join a range of direct overnight services to many destinations across central Europe.

 Image credits: Curacao, Netherlands © Sorin Colac